ITUnlp/UniParse/README.md

 ```

+./uniparse/vocabulary.py specifies the vocabulary.

 #### Dataprovider
-Uniparse includes two means of batching the ouput of the vocabularys tokenization. ``BucketBatcher`` and ``ScaledBatcher``.
+Uniparse includes two means of batching the output of the vocabulary's tokenisation. ``BucketBatcher`` and ``ScaledBatcher``.

 ``BucketBatcher`` groups sentences of the same length into batches.
 The size of batches are bounded by a desired batch_size.
-This inherently causes som batches to be smaller than the desired batch_size, all the way down to of size 1.
+This inherently causes some batches to be smaller than the desired batch_size, all the way down to of size 1.
 However, the batch dimension
 is retained in these cases.
-Note that this batching strategy only employes padding on character sequences.
+Note that this batching strategy only employs padding on character sequences.

-``ScaledBatcher`` groups sentences into clusters with 1D k-nearest nabors, and pads everyting to the longest sample in each batch.
+``ScaledBatcher`` groups sentences into clusters with 1D k-nearest neighbours, and pads everything to the longest sample in each batch.
 The batch size is unorthodox in that it is a scaled product of the number of tokens.
 The essence of this strategy is to maintain
 (an approximate) constant token count in each batch.
 Even though some batches may contain many or few actual sentences,
 the contained token information remains the same at each learning step.